Support And Guidance For Your Central Ohio Child Custody Agreement

 What is the difference between custody and parenting time?

-“Custody” generally refers to the legal authority to make major decisions regarding a child’s upbringing and, in some cases, to designate the child’s primary residence.
-“Parenting time” refers to the schedule under which each parent spends time with the child.
-Parenting time may be unsupervised or supervised, depending on the circumstances.
+Child custody generally refers to the legal authority to make major decisions regarding a child’s upbringing.
+Parenting time refers to the scheduled time that is allocated to each parent to spend time with the child.
+This time may be unsupervised or supervised, depending on the circumstances.

 Can divorce terms such as custody, support, or alimony be modified?